1.2. Solving Equations by Fixed Point Iteration (of Contraction Mappings)#

 1.2.1.
 Introduction#

 In the next section we will meet Newton’s method for root-finding, which you might have seen in a calculus course.
-This is one very important example of the more general strategy of fixed-point iteration, so we start with that.
+This is one very important example of the more general strategy of fixed-point iteration, and we start with that.

 import numpy as np